Carlos Bacca: International career

 Bacca scored his first goal for the senior national team in his debut on 11 August 2010, putting Colombia in front against Bolivia at the Estadio Hernando Siles in La Paz; the match finished in a 1–1 draw.
 His next goal for Colombia came over two years later, scoring his side's second of the match in a 3–0 win over Cameroon on 17 October 2012.

 On 31 May 2014, Bacca scored to put Colombia ahead 2–0 against Senegal, in a match that finished 2–2.
 Bacca was selected to the final 23-man roster for Colombia at the 2014 FIFA World Cup in Brazil less than a week later.
 Bacca made one appearance in the finals, coming on as a substitute and winning a penalty in Colombia's 1–2 defeat to hosts Brazil in the quarter-finals.

 In a friendly match against El Salvador at the Red Bull Arena in Harrison, New Jersey on 10 October 2014, Bacca scored twice as Colombia won 3–0.

 In May 2015, Bacca was included in Colombia's 23-man squad for the 2015 Copa América by coach José Pékerman.
 After the team's second match, a 1–0 win against Brazil in Santiago on 17 June, Bacca was red carded after the final whistle for pushing over Brazilian striker Neymar, who himself was earlier sent off for deliberately kicking the ball at Pablo Armero.
 Bacca was given a two-match ban, while Neymar was suspended for four matches.

 On 25 June 2016, Bacca scored Colombia's match-winning goal against hosts the United States in a 1–0 win in the third-place match of the Copa América Centenario.

-In May 2018 he was named in Colombia's 23-man squad for the 2018 FIFA World Cup in Russia.
-At the finals, he missed in the penalty shootout as Colombia went out at the Round of 16 stage to England.
+In May 2018, he was named in Colombia's 23-man squad for the 2018 FIFA World Cup in Russia.
+At the finals, he had his penalty saved by Jordan Pickford in the penalty shootout as Colombia went out at the Round of 16 stage to England.